Board-Folk/PC-Engine/README.md

 # NEC PC Engine PCB Reproductions

-This repository contains recreations of main board PCBs for NEC's PC Engine console.
-The recreations are based on the available schematics for the TurboGrafx-16 and reverse engineering using scanned images of the original boards' copper layers, so should be reasonably accurate reproductions.
+This repository contains a recreation of the main board PCB for NEC's PC Engine console.
+The recreation is based on the available schematics for the TurboGrafx-16 and reverse engineering using scanned images of an original board's copper layers, so should be a reasonably accurate reproduction.

 ## PCB Production